tcl002/cse15l-lab-reports/lab-report-1-week-2.md

 ```

 Experimenting with running multiple commands on the same line is very useful to understand what is going on.
-Also, making sure the right thing is happening is very important.
+Also, making sure the correct fuctions occur is very important.